Lifecycle of a Launch

 There are a few factors that will determine how long it takes a project to get an ATO.
 These map to the checklist, so might be helpful to open that up in another window and follow along.

 - Everything in Phase 1 needs to be done before the project can enter the ATO Sprint.
-That responsibility is mostly on the project team and the respective Infrastructure Lead.
-This could easily be 40 hours of work for a typical 18F project.
+That responsibility is on the project team and the respective Infrastructure Lead.
+Completing Phase 1 could take 40 hours of work.

-- Phase 3 should take no more than two weeks, assuming the previous Phases were done thoroughly.
+- Phase 3 should take two weeks, assuming the previous Phases were done thoroughly.

 The ATO Sprinting Team makes no guarantees regarding the timeline of ATOs.